direktiv/direktiv-apps/examples/README.md

 }
 ```

-**NOTE** '%s' in the errorCode is based on what is currently happening in the container.
+***NOTE:*** The '%s' will be replaced by a more appropriate message depending on the nature of the error encountered.

 | Languages |
 | -------- |